jasmine-y-wang/text-based-games/README.md

 | `games/rewardsSparse_goalBrief.z8` | sparse rewards + no instructions but the goal is mentionned |
 | | |
 | `games/rewardsSparse_goalNone.z8` | sparse rewards + no instructions/goal<br>_Hint: there's an hidden note in the game that describes the goal!_ |

+## Training and Testing
+A variety of training and testing functions are included in `main.py`.
+Some example code is shown in the file, but different combinations can be used.
+The primary agents are available in `lstm_dqn_agent.py` and `neural_agent.py`.